-Enterobacteriaceae are a family of Gram-negative bacteria responsible for a significant fraction of cases across conditions, including complicated urinary tract infections, bloodstream infections and hospital-acquired pneumonias.
+Enterobacteriaceae are a family of Gram-negative bacteria responsible for a significant fraction of cases across conditions, including complicated urinary tract infections, bloodstream infections and hospital-acquired pneumonia.1

-We estimate there are more than one million infections in the US annually caused by Enterobacteriaceae across these three settings.
-Enterobacteriaceae are facing growing numbers of antibiotic resistant strains.
-Two of the most alarming antibiotic resistance trends, which make the CDC list of urgent and serious threats are:
+We estimate there are more than one million infections in the US annually caused by Enterobacteriaceae across these three settings.2 Enterobacteriaceae are facing growing numbers of antibiotic resistant strains.
+Two of the most alarming antibiotic resistance trends, which make the CDC list of urgent and serious threats3 are:

 - Extended-spectrum beta-lactamase (ESBL)-producing Enterobacteriaceae.
-ESBL is an enzyme that allows bacteria to become resistant to a wide variety of penicillin and cephalosporin antibiotics.
+ESBL is an enzyme that allows bacteria to become resistant to a wide variety of penicillin and cephalosporin antibiotics.4

-ESBL-producing Enterobacteriaceae account for an estimated 26,000 infections annually in the US with 1,700 deaths, according to the CDC.
+ESBL-producing Enterobacteriaceae account for an estimated 26,000 infections annually in the US with 1,700 deaths, according to the CDC.4

 - Carbapenem-resistant Enterobacteriaceae (CRE).
 CRE are resistant to nearly all existing antibiotics, including carbapenems which are considered the antibiotics of last resort.
-CRE account for an estimated 9,000 infections per year in the US and 600 deaths, according to the CDC.
+CRE account for an estimated 9,000 infections per year in the US and 1,100 deaths, according to the CDC.5

 There is a clear and urgent need to develop new mechanism antibiotics to treat infections caused by Enterobacteriaceae, especially given increasing issues of resistance to existing agents.
 We are developing the DDS-04 series as a potential Enterobacteriaceae drug of choice, which could address several body sites of infection.